- City and county government obligations under ADA Title I (Employment)

 The reference section of the manual contains current and precedent setting examples of federal court and Equal Employment Opportunity Commission (EEOC) settlements linked to the topics covered in the training.

-This course is available in two formats:
+This course is available in a variety of formats:

 - An in-person session with Roy Matheson at a site convenient to your staff, professional group, or annual conference